AztecProtocol/engineering-designs/in-progress/7520-mainnet-overview.md

 - How much do we need to subsidize proven blocks?
 - How much should the protocol retain for future development?
+- How do distribution of rewards work w.r.t. sequencer selection?
+  - In a trustless proposer system, we likely need to reward historical proposers and validators.
+How do we do this in a way that is not extremely costly?
+  - In an elected proposer system, can we simply evenly distribute rewards to the committee?

 ## Transaction Lifecycle